sblauth/cashocs/docs/source/user/demos/optimal_control/doc_config.rst

     * - result_dir
       - ``./``
       - path to the directory, where the output should be placed
+    * - precision
+      - 3
+      - number of significant digits to be printed
     * - time_suffix
       - ``False``
       - Boolean flag, which adds a suffix to ``result_dir`` based on the current time